Short Answer

 Contract Snapshot

-The market resolves to Yes if James Fishback's certified popular vote percentage in the 2026 Florida Republican gubernatorial primary (scheduled for August 18, 2026) is between 10% and 100%, inclusive.
-A No resolution occurs if his vote share is below 10%, or if the election is cancelled, postponed beyond expiration, or no certified results are available by the market's ultimate expiration on August 18, 2027.
-Settlement relies solely on official certified results from the Florida Secretary of State, calculating percentages from total valid votes and including certified write-ins.
+For the "At least 20%" market, a 'Yes' resolution occurs if James Fishback receives 20% to 100% of the popular vote in the 2026 Florida Republican gubernatorial primary, inclusive of both endpoints.
+A 'No' resolution is triggered if the election is cancelled, postponed beyond market expiration, or no certified results are available by the August 18, 2027 expiration date.
+Settlement relies solely on officially certified results from the Florida Secretary of State, with the percentage calculated from total valid votes and excluding invalid ballots, and the market opens on April 1, 2026.

 Available Contracts